 Mrs Harvey leads Breakfast Club and After School Club and she has received Designated Personnel training.

-The Safeguarding Link Governor is Mr B Oram.
-He is a parent governor and can be contacted via the school office.
+The Safeguarding Link Governor is Ms. Catherine Shimmin.
+She is a parent governor and can be contacted via the school office.

 All other staff in the school receive training so that they are able to identify and report any safeguarding concerns.

 The school has a duty to respond to concerns in line with The Education Act 2002:

 Under the Education Act 2002 (section 175), schools must make arrangements to safeguard and promote the welfare of children.

 Parents/carers should know that the law requires all school staff to pass on information which gives rise to a concern about a child’s welfare, including risk from neglect, physical, emotional or sexual abuse.
 The staff will seek, in general, to discuss any concerns with the parent/carer, and where possible inform them of the referral to Social Care.
 This will only be done where such discussion will not place the child at increased risk of significant harm.